We do business with people we know, like and trust. Decisions all start with trust, though.

 Websites that aren't secure lower trust, reduce search engine rankings and hurt business — especially since Safari and Chrome now mark all HTTP sites as “not secure."
 Domains that use SSL (Secure Sockets Layer) encrypts the connection between browsers and websites.

-When I conduct a Website Audit and find clients don’t have an SSL certificate, I either recommend getting a free certificate when I redesign their website on Squarespace or getting a free certificate from Let’s Encrypt.
+When I conduct a Website Audit and find clients don’t have an SSL certificate, I either recommend getting a free certificate when I redesign their website on Webflow or getting a free certificate from Let’s Encrypt.

 To determine if your website is secure, open a browser to see if your domain’s URL begins with https:// and a closed padlock icon next to the URL.